Master of Social Work

 The School Social Work Licensure track offers a course of study that will lead to the Oregon Preliminary School Social Work License.
 The Preliminary School Social Work License is designed for students who wish to pursue work as a social worker in k–12 schools upon graduation from the MSW program.

-The Graduate Certificate in Gerontology is an interdisciplinary course of study offered in collaboration with the Institute on Aging in the College of Urban and Public
+The Graduate Certificate in Gerontology is an interdisciplinary course of study offered in collaboration with the Institute on Aging in the College of Urban and Public Affairs.

 The Master of Public Health/Master Social Work Dual Degree option offered in collaboration with the OHSU—School of Public Health offers two tracks: Health Management and Policy Track, or Health Promotion Track.